 Cold Cooked Edamame in the Pod

-Kids love using their mouth to squeeze the edamame out of the pods, just make sure there’s a clear place to put the used pods.
+Kids love using their mouths to squeeze the edamame out of the pods, just make sure there’s a clear place to put the used pods.
 Edamame is the Japanese name for soybeans, served hot or cold with sea salt.

 Red or green, seedless grapes make a great no-stain, no-mess road trip snack.
 Make sure you cut them up for toddlers.